OSHAA 30-Hours Diploma in Dyslexia Awareness Training

 • Explore practical ways to enhance learning experiences for dyslexic students

-• Develop strategies to build confidence and engagement in learners with dyslexia
+• Develop strategies to build confidence and engagement in participants with dyslexia

 Assistive Technologies and Dyslexia-Friendly Resources (3 Hours)